John Reith, 1st Baron Reith: Personal life

-In his youth, Reith had what has been variously described as "a deep affection" and "love" for a younger man named Charlie Bowser.
+Aged 22, Reith met 15-year-old male Charlie Bowser.
+Reith had what has been variously described as "a deep affection" and "love" for Bowser.
 Opinions have varied on the nature of Reith's relationship; in the view of both his biographer, and his daughter, it was homosexual.
-Reith all but severed it, burning the correspondence from Bowser, after he married his wife Muriel in 1921.
-They remained married until his death in 1971; and Reith recorded Bowser's birthday in his diary for the rest of his life.
-He and Muriel had two children, Christopher (born 1928) and Marista (born 1932).
+Reith all but severed it, burning the correspondence from Bowser, after he married his wife Muriel in 1921; they remained married until his death in 1971.
+However, Reith recorded Bowser's birthday in his diary for the rest of his life.
+He and Muriel had two children, Christopher (1926–2017) and Marista (1932–2019).

+In popular culture

+Reith was the protagonist of Jack Thorne's 2023 play When Winston Went to War with the Wireless, played by Stephen Campbell Moore; Charlie Bowser was played by Luke Newberry and Muriel Reith by Mariam Haque.

+He was commemorated in the Public Service Broadcasting album This New Noise, about the foundation of the BBC, with the song "An Unusual Man".